Guidelines for the Creation, Governance, and Dissolution of AIA Interest Groups

-IG Chairs are required to submit an annual activity report or minutes of their annual meeting in March to the Vice-President for Professional Activities.
+IG Chairs are required to submit an annual activity report or minutes of their annual meeting in March to the Vice-President for Professional Responsibilities.
 This report must be submitted in writing and should be at least one page long.
 It should include a list of the current IG members.
 Any activities or recommendations promoted or sponsored by the IG must conform to the AIA’s Code of Ethics and Code of Professional Standards.

 Members or Chairs of IGs who are dissatisfied with the governance of an IG should contact the Vice-President for Professional Responsibilities.

 Dissolution of IGs

 IGs may be dissolved by a majority vote of the Professional Responsibilities Committee if: 1) no annual report has been submitted for more than two consecutive years; or 2) the membership drops to fewer than 8; or 3) the group is unable to select a Chair; or 4) there is an unacceptably low level of activity, or activity that does not conform to the AIA’s Code of Ethics and Code of Professional Standards.